Tallinn Airport sits just 4 km from the Old Town. In practice, you reach central Tallinn within 15–20 minutes of leaving the terminal.

 For detailed fare rules and ticket types, see the official Tallinn transport page for tourists.

-The bus works in most situations, but consider a taxi if:
+The tram or bus works in most situations, but consider a taxi if:

 Taxi from Tallinn Airport — Price & Travel Time